NormalVR/Normcore-Documentation/src/realtime/realtimetransform.md

 *Note: When implementing logic like picking up an object, we recommend marking the rigidbody kinematic.
 While a rigidbody is kinematic, ownership will not be cleared automatically, and the default sleep settings can be used.*

 *Tip: Check out the [Networked Physics](./networked-physics) guide for more detailed info on how RealtimeTransform works in Rigidbody mode.*

+## Extra notes

+RealtimeTransform is a complex piece of machinery.
+There are a few gotchas that are worth noting when you start using this component.

+#### You cannot add a RealtimeTransform component at runtime.
+This is true of all [RealtimeComponents](./realtimecomponent) in fact.
+There is no easy method for Normcore to detect the component and recreate it on all other clients.
+If you need functionality like this, we recommend creating an empty prefab with a RealtimeTransform component on it.
+When you need to temporarily track the position of an object, instantiate the prefab and synchronize the position between it and the object you're trying to move dynamically.
+Once you're done moving the object, destroy the prefab and you're done!

+#### You can't add or remove a Rigidbody component at Runtime.
+Transform mode and Rigidbody mode work very differently under the hood.
+They synchronize different values, and apply interpolation differently based on the information available.

+It is not easy to smoothly transition between both modes and so it's a feature that is not supported in Normcore.

+If you need this functionality, we recommend using the technique above of creating an empty prefab with a RealtimeTransform and Rigidbody component on it that you can instantiate and destroy at runtime that acts as a vehicle for adding Rigidbody functionality.

+#### Don't reparent game objects with RealtimeTransform on them!
+RealtimeTransform does not track the parent of a RealtimeTransform and cannot synchronize it at runtime.

+Additionally, if a RealtimeTransform is reparented under another game object, and that game object is destroyed, it will take the RealtimeTransform with it, leading to inconsistent state between clients.

+A common case where folks want this functionality is in order to pick up an object.
+Instead of reparenting, create an empty game object on your player character at the pick-up point.
+Then use a script that synchronizes the world position of the pick-up point object and the RealtimeTransform object that you would like to pick up.

+Visually this give you the same result and will avoid bugs related to reparenting.

+*Tip: If the RealtimeTransform object has a Rigidbody on it, make sure to use the `MovePosition()` and `MoveRotation()` methods in `FixedUpdate()`*